Dark Matter Spike surrounding Supermassive Black Holes Binary and the Nanohertz Stochastic Gravitational Wave Background: Modeling the SGWB spectrum

-Following the treatment of Ref~\cite{Eda:2014kra}, we consider a SMBHB, which involves two massive compact objects with mass of $M_1$ and $M_2$, respectively.
-Their reduced mass is $\mu=\frac{M_1 M_2}{M_1 + M_2}$.
-By adopting a reference frame attached to the barycenter, the equations of motion of the radial relative separation between the two black holes are described as
+We consider a SMBHB, which involves two massive compact objects with masses of $M_1$ and $M_2$, respectively.
+By adopting a reference frame attached to the barycenter, the equations of motion of the radial relative separation between the two black holes can be approximated with

 where $R=r_1 + r_2$ is the distance between two SMBHs, $r_1$ and $r_2$ are the radii of the $M_1$ and $M_2$'s orbit around the barycenter, and $\omega_s$ is the angular velocity of the binary system.
-Here the gravitational force contributed by the extended DM mass (F) and the GW back-reaction force are neglected because these effects are much smaller than the gravitational potential of the SMBH in a single orbit.
+Here the gravitational force contributed by the extended DM mass and the GW back-reaction force are neglected because these effects are much smaller than the gravitational potential of the SMBH in a single orbit.
 We will introduce these effects to include an adiabatic evolution of the orbital radius in the next subsection.

-We assume that these two SMBHs' orbit in a circular manner for simplicity {since GW emission always causes the eccentricity to decrease}.
+We assume that these two SMBHs orbit in a circular manner for simplicity, {since GW emission always causes the eccentricity to decrease}.
 The orbital radius $R$ is obtained by solving ${\rm d}^2r/{\rm d}t^2=0$ in Eq. (\ref{Eq:EOM}).
 The orbital frequency $\omega_s$ is related to the angular momentum by $R\omega_s$, so we get